 There’s no better start you can give your baby than breastfeeding and with a bit of practice, you should soon settle into the routine that works best for both of you.

-There’s lots of support out there: your local breastfeeding support group, healthcare professionals - doctor, midwife, public health nurse - or friends and family.
+There’s lots of support out there: your local breastfeeding support group, healthcare professionals - doctor, midwife, health visitor - or friends and family.
 And the SMA Careline® team are on hand to help too.

 How to breastfeed